Lotte Hahm

 Charlotte "Lotte" Hedwig Hahm (born 23 May 1890 in Dresden; died 17 August 1967 in Berlin) was a prominent activist of the lesbian movement in Berlin during the Weimar Republic, National Socialist period, and after 1949, in the Federal Republic of Germany.

 Hahm was committed to organising lesbian women and improving their social situation.
 She was especially known for her organizing activities.
 Together with Käthe Reinhardt, she ran the largest lesbian clubs of the time in the 1920s, with up to 2,000 members and 500 participants, as well as various bars.
 She also wrote articles, organized lectures, readings and excursions, and supported the establishment of lesbian networks in other cities.
-In 1929 she was co-founder of the "Transvestite Association D'Eon", the first German organization of transgender people.
+In 1929 she was co-founder of the "Transvestite Association D'Eon", world's first organization of transgender people.

 Weimar Republic

 Hahm was born in Dresden in 1890, where she still ran a mail order bookstore in 1920.
 In the first half of the 1920s she came to Berlin, where she started working as a lesbian activist in 1926.
 Of particular importance for the city's lesbian scene was her founding of the "Damenklub Violetta", which was one of the largest lesbian clubs in the city with up to about 400 participants.
 The club was associated with the Deutscher Freundschaftsverband (DFV), one of the major homosexual organisations of the time.

 In 1929 Hahm's club Violetta united with Käthe Reinhardt's club "Monbijou", a similar sized lesbian club.
 In the course of this Hahm and Reinhardt changed to a larger competing organization, the Bund für Menschenrecht.
 The merger of the two big clubs and the change caused a great stir in the lesbian scene of the time; in the DFV and its magazine Frauenliebe there was talk of betrayal and intrigue.
 As justification Hahm wrote that it would have been considered "grotesque" that "a heterosexual man should be the leader of homosexual women" and on the other hand due to financial irregularities of Bergmann.
 She summed up that "the time has finally come for Karl Bergmann, who founded the Monbijou Women's Club only to exploit it for his personal purposes, to disappear."

 Advertising photos of Hahm show her in a casual position wearing men's clothes.
-It is suspected that she was the holder of a so-called transvestite license, but nevertheless the identity of Lotte Hahm as a woman is assumed.
+Although she was suspected of holding a so-called transvestite license, she was assumed to identify as a woman.
 Together with Felix Abraham, in 1929 Hahm was involved in the foundation of the first German organisation for transgender people, the transvestite association D'Eon, which still existed in 1932.
-D'Eon was open to biologically male and female alike, was based at the Institute for Sexology of Magnus Hirschfeld and was directed by Hahm until 1930.
-Hahm was also involved in the organization of lesbian groups, for example, she had been the leader of the women's group of the BfM since 1928 and in 1930 she called - unsuccessfully - for the foundation of a Germany-wide "Federation for ideal women's friendship".
+D'Eon was open to people assigned male and female at birth alike, was based at the Institute for Sexology of Magnus Hirschfeld and was directed by Hahm until 1930.
+Hahm was also involved in the organization of lesbian groups, for example, she had been the leader of the women's group of the BfM since 1928 and in 1930 she called – unsuccessfully – for the foundation of a Germany-wide "federation for ideal women's friendship".